Acoustic chamber – how does it work and where to use it?

 How to use an acoustic chamber in scientific research?

-We use anechoic chambers to measure and assess the vibroacoustics of machines and devices, mainly:
+We use acoustic chambers to measure, assess and optimize acoustical properties of machines and devices, mainly:

-• Acoustic and vibroacoustic properties, material, parts and components
+- Acoustic and vibroacoustic properties of materials, products and components

 Reverberation chambers, on the other hands are used mostly for building acoustics, namely: